-This Provincial Nature Reserve spans over 4,500 hectares and includes the Cabot Head Inland Lakes Provincially Significant Earth Science ANSI and the Cabot Head Provincially Significant Life Science ANSI.
-The majority of the property lies within the boundary of Bruce Peninsula National Park and is presently managed by Parks Canada under agreement with the Ministry of Natural Resources and Forestry.
+This Provincial Nature Reserve spans over 5,050 hectares within the Niagara Escarpment Plan Area and includes the Cabot Head Inland Lakes Provincially Significant Earth Science ANSI and the Cabot Head Provincially Significant Life Science ANSI.
+The majority (4,416 hectares) of the property lies within the boundary of Bruce Peninsula National Park and is presently managed by Parks Canada under agreement with the Ministry of Natural Resources.
 Cabot Head is used for fishing, hiking, canoeing and nature appreciation.
 Wingfield Basin provides a safe harbour for boats along this part of the peninsula.